cochranfilms/cochran-job-listings/CLEANUP_SYSTEM_README.md

 - Admin Add Job form now pulls `jobType` options from Firestore `dropdownOptions` and restores placeholder text for empty selects.
 - Approval flow attempts to create a Firebase Auth account for the applicant to avoid login denials.
   - Now guarded by an existence check via `GET /api/firebase?email=...` to prevent duplicate auth accounts.
+  - Security: Do not store plaintext passwords in JSON.
+Contract password setting now routes through `PUT /api/firebase { email, newPassword, admin:true }` using Firebase Admin when available; otherwise the client updates password only if the user is signed in, or a password reset email is sent.
+No passwords are persisted in `users.json` or Firestore.
 ## 2025-09-12 — Contract System: Firestore Storage Integration
 ### Scope: `contract.html`, `user-portal.html`
 - Contract PDFs now upload to Firestore Storage instead of GitHub: